Augustan poetry: Precursors of Romanticism

-The other side of this division include, early in the Augustan Age, John Dyer, James Thomson and Edward Yonge.
+The other side of this division include, early in the Augustan Age, John Dyer, James Thomson and Edward Young.
 In the year 1726 poems by the two former were published describing landscape from a personal point of view and taking their feeling and moral lessons from direct observation.
 One was Dyer's "Grongar Hill", the other was James Thomson's "Winter", soon to be followed by all the seasons (1726–30).
 Both are unlike Pope's notion of the Golden Age pastoral as exemplified in his "Windsor Forest".
 Mythology is at a minimum and there is no celebration of Britain or the crown.
 Where the octosyllabic couplets of Dyer's poem celebrate the natural beauty of a mountain view and are quietly meditative, the declamatory blank verse of Thomson's winter meditation is melancholy and soon to establish that emotion as proper for poetic expression.

 A notable successor in that line was Edward Yonge's Night Thoughts (1742–1744).
 It was, even more than "Winter", a poem of deep solitude, melancholy and despair.
 In all the poems mentioned, there are the stirrings of the lyric as the Romantics would see it: the celebration of the private individual's idiosyncratic, yet paradigmatic, responses to the visions of the world.
 These works appeared in Pope's lifetime and were popular, but the older, more conservative poetry maintained its hold for a while to come.
 On the other hand, Thomas Gray's Elegy Written in a Country Churchyard set off a new craze for poetry of melancholy reflection.